Admissions

 These are some of the most common provisions to an acceptance.
 Any special one outside the prerequisites listed above will be explained to you.

-Summer 1 and Summer Long 2024 Registration for New Students Opens late April 2024
+• Summer 1 and Summer Long 2026 Registration for New Students: Opens late April 2026

-To look at course schedule, visit the Graduate School Course Schedule.
+To look at course schedule, visit the Graduate School Course Schedule page

-All matriculated (degree-seeking) students are given @bankstreet.edu email accounts.
-After you are accepted into a program and have confirmed your enrollment, you will receive an email from the IT department to the address associated with your application.
-This email will outline your credentials and how to access your inbox.
+All program-seeking students (degree and certificate) are assigned @bankstreet.edu email accounts.
+After you are accepted into a program and have confirmed your enrollment, the IT department will send a message to the personal email address associated with your application.
+This email will outline your login credentials and how to access your inbox.
 This email has a .pdf attached to it, so check your spam box, just in case!

 • Log in to the Bank Street website using your @bankstreet.edu email and password.